Masters-Degree-Project/task-management/README.md

 python scripts/deploy.py
 ```

+When the second script runs successfully:
+- The current Consul IP address will be automatically set
+- Services will automatically register with Consul
+- Traefik will detect these services
+- API Gateway will be configured automatically

 > Note: Make sure you have Docker and Python installed on your system before running these commands.